-Messages Viewed through WebAccess Client Could Be Viewed through Browser's History Cache
+Messages Viewed through WebAccess Client Could Be Viewed through Browser's Cache

-Explanation: Some users might consider it a security breach that messages originally viewed through the

-WebAccess client could be viewed later through their browser's history cache.

-Explanation: The configuration of the browser cache and history list is each user's responsibility.

-Action: To set cache options in Netscape Communicator, click Edit > Preferences > Advanced > Cache, then configure caching as needed to meet your security concerns.
-To control the length of your history list, click Edit > Preferences > Navigation, then set Visited Links Expire after N Days as needed.

-Action: To set cache options in Internet Explorer, click View > Internet Options > Temporary Internet in History as needed.

-Files > Settings.
+- Explanation: Some users might consider it a security breach that messages originally viewed through the WebAccess client could be viewed later through their browser's cache. - Explanation: The configuration of the browser cache and history list is each user's responsibility. - Action: To set cache options in Mozilla Firefox, click Tools > Options > Privacy, then configure history and cache settings as needed to meet your security concerns. - Action: To set cache options in Internet Explorer, click View > Internet Options > Temporary Internet Files > Settings.
 Configure caching as needed to meet your security concerns.
-To control the length of your history list, click View > Internet Options > History, then set Days to Keep Pages
+To control the length of your history list, click View > Internet Options > History, then set Days to Keep Pages in History as needed.